 The violence and oppression utilized by the Syrian government has escalated a domestic issue to one of international scope.
 Countries concerned with their interests in the region, and with threats to their security, must balance military response with isolationism, and judge the political consequences associated with accepting the victims of this crisis.
 This problem has been at the forefront of leaders’ agendas around the world.
 As each country responds to this crisis, the range in immigration policies has become increasingly polarized.
 What are the actualities of Syrian immigration?
 Is the heightened concern over Syrian refugees and asylum seekers just a wave of paranoia?
 How does the United States compare to Europe and the Middle East when it comes to assisting those displaced?
 This thesis will explore the realities of the Syrian civil war in terms of statistical data, policy changes, and the impact on countries involved in the conflict.
 It is inarguable that the Syrian civil war has caused the people of this country trauma many cannot imagine.
 With much confusion around the world over Bashar al-Assad’s regime, the development of proxy wars within the country, and how these refugees will actually affect other nations, it is imperative to understand the entirety of this international crisis.

-Individualized Major: International Relations (focus on the Middle East)
+by Jessica Topper Individualized Major: International Relations (focus on the Middle East)